futel/vpnbox/README-ssl.txt

 openvpn --genkey --secret ta.key
 # pre-shared key is at ./ta.key

-# create diffie-helman key paramaters file
+# create diffie-helman key parameters file
 # note that we need this because we are not using elliptic curve
 # start at vpnbox directory
 cd server